Search

 Biography

-Leila is a research scholar at the Energy, Climate, and Environment Program of the International Institute for Applied Systems Analysis (IIASA), Austria.
-She is a computational economist working on energy and climate change mitigation.
-Her research focus is on the science-policy-society interface, agent-based modelling, behavioural and lifestyle changes, SDGs, and wellbeing.
+Dr Leila Niamir is a senior research scholar in the IIASA Energy, Climate, and Environment (ECE) Program.
+She is a computational economist working on energy demand and climate change mitigation.
+Her research focuses on cities and the built environment, behavioral and lifestyle changes, human wellbeing, and agent-based modeling.

-She received her doctoral degree from the University of Twente in The Netherlands on Behavioral Climate Change Mitigation in 2019 and worked as a postdoctoral researcher at MCC Berlin, Germany from 2019 to 2022.
+She received her doctoral degree from the University of Twente in The Netherlands on Behavioral Climate Change Mitigation in 2019 and worked as a postdoctoral researcher at Potsdam Institute for Climate Impact Research (PIK), Germany.

 Activities